 The Orionids is an average shower producing up to 20 meteors per hour at its peak.
 It is produced by dust grains left behind by comet Halley and runs for over a month.
 These 2 days should be the peak, and the sky is expected to be dark enough to see the meteors clearly.

 Yes!
 The Moon will be blue tonight!

 Just kidding… The name Blue Moon is given to the second full moon happening in one month.
-It’s not too common, hence why we say “once in a blue moon” to tell something has little chance to happen.
+It’s not too common, hence why we say “once in a blue moon” to say something has little chance of happening.

 4-5 November.
 Taurid Fireballs.

 Keep your fingers crossed!
 In 2008 the Taurid meteor shower. normally modest, produced spectacular fireballs visible even in fairly bright moonlight.
 It’s rare, but it can happen.
 So…